G-Milzink/CI_PP3_MD/README.md

 ### Forking the GitHub Repository

-By forking this GitHub repository you are making a copy of the original to view or make changes without affecting the original.
+By forking this GitHub repository you are creating a copy to view or make changes without affecting the original.
 You can do this by following these steps...

-1. Log into your GitHub account and find the [repository](https://github.com/dannymagnus/CI_MS3_MitsurukiFMS).
+1. Log into your GitHub account and find the [repository](https://github.com/G-Milzink/CI_PP3_MD).
 2. Click 'Fork' (last button on the top right of the repository page).
 3. You will then have a copy of the repository in your own GitHub account.

 ### Making a Local Clone

-1. Log into your GitHub account and find the [repository](https://github.com/dannymagnus/CI_MS3_MitsurukiFMS).
+1. Log into your GitHub account and find the [repository](https://github.com/G-Milzink/CI_PP3_MD).
 2. Click on the 'Code' button (next to 'Add file').
 3. To clone the repository using HTTPS, under clone with HTTPS, copy the link.
 4. Then open Git Bash.